Tips & Best practices for LinkedIn Ads [2021 Update]

 Best Practice 7: Retargeting, Audience Matching & Targeting

 You can setup URL-based retargeting lists, which work with a minimum threshold value of 300 or above.
 The larger the size the better it is.
-Audience matching rate behaves erratically in my experience.
+Audience matching rate behaves erratically in our experience.
 Any match rate less than 70% is best to be avoided.
 Audience matching is available for email IDs or for a list of accounts you may want to target.
 Be careful with data collection and privacy regulations in your country though.

 Quick Pro Tip: The account list upload works very well for account based marketing as objectives.

 Avoid hyper targeting and target junior guys in your targeting too, as these guys grow up fast and act as catalysts to influence decision-making in organizational buying, later.

 Best Practice 8: Utilize Website & Campaign Demographics

 All the matched audiences or retargeting lists you create can provide you with a significant amount of data about the website demographic of your audience within those lists.
 It’s a great way to look at insights around the industry, job titles, seniority levels, etc., that your audience may belong to.

 While it’s good to know, there is no significant way to use this information when running your campaigns to be honest.

 Best Practice 9: Always on Campaigns

 When you are always on and targeting a set of audience, you are keeping your target audience occupied.
 When you pause or stop, you leave the opportunity for others to start targeting your audience.
-Second, LinkedIn Algorithm takes a while to start serving or even pausing ads; therefore, the time gap is best avoided when you are always on.
+Second, LinkedIn Algorithms takes a while to start serving or even pausing ads; therefore, the time gap is best avoided when you are always on.
 If budgets are limited, spending over $100 per day per campaign based on your budget’s availability is a good way to plan budget allocations ahead of time.